Dr. Ishola

 Ishola Oyenusi (died 8 September 1971), popularly known as Dr. Ishola, was a notorious Nigerian armed robber who was active during the 1970s.
 His modus operandi was carjackings, bank robberies and heists committed during hold-ups.
+His last robbery took place in 1971 where he and his gang members stole £28,000 at WAHUM factory,Ikeja.

 Trial and execution

 Oyenusi together with six other members of his gang were executed on 8 September 1971 by a combined police and armed forces firing brigade.
 His execution was caught on film.